 Exercise can be a source of energy and joy in a relationship or one of contention and guilt.
 If one partner is fit, but the other isn’t, it makes the other feel insecure, overwhelmed, or jealous.

-benefits of working out with your spouse
+Benefits of working out with your spouse ryan and alex duo life

-5 Benefits of Partner Workouts
+The 5 Key Benefits of Exercise With Your Partner

 1. More Accountability